pawanbenjamin/shruti-synth/README.md

 ## how to:

+Webmidi Api is only supported by Google Chrome.
+For now...

-plug in a midi keyboard and go!
+Plug in a midi keyboard, click anywhere on the page, and go!